 The need for extended (strained) hand positions is much more frequent for cellists than for violinists and violists.
 Whereas the hand of violinists and violists comfortably covers a range of a perfect fourth between first and fourth fingers, we cellists (without the use of the thumb) have a comfortable range in the Neck and Intermediate Regions of only a minor third.
 Even a major third requires a contortion of the hand (extension) which, for cellists with small hands especially, complicates our playing enormously.
 Even doublebass players don’t use as many extended hand positions as cellists, because their instrument is tuned in fourths so they can just go across to the neighbouring string to find the new note rather than extending.

 The most fundamental (and common) extension is the wholetone interval between the first and second fingers.
-Next is the wholetone between the second and third fingers, which is only really used in the Intermediate Region and in Thumbposition.
-The term “Extended Position” refers to the hand posture(s) required to play major thirds between the first and fourth fingers in the neck region, and between the first and third fingers in the thumb and intermediate regions.
-Here are some pages of simple fast fluidity exercises which take our hand all over the fingerboard, always in Extended Position.
+The next-most-common extension is the wholetone between the second and third fingers, which is only really used in the intermediate region and in thumbposition.
+The term “Extended Position” refers to the hand posture(s) required to play major thirds between the first and top fingers.
+Cellists with a really large and/or flexible hand may have no hand-strain with their major third extensions anywhere on the fingerboard.
+You are truly lucky and can probably ignore the whole gigantic section dedicated to this “problem”.
+Here below are links to some pages of simple exercises which take our hand chromatically all over the fingerboard.
+The first exercises alternate between extended and non-extended positions, using crawling movements to move up and down.
+The second exercises stay always in extended position and move around by semitone shifts.

-The subject of extensions on the cello is so large and so important that it has been broken up into several different sub-topics (click on the highlighted links).
+The subject of extensions on the cello is so large and so important that its continuation has been broken up into several different sub-topics, each of which has its own dedicated page (click on the highlighted links).